giladbi/TradeAnalyzer/README.md

 A short 5 slide presentation of the project can be found [here](http://example.com)

+## Architecture
+The TA is architected to be modular in that to implement a new strategy, you only need to write a new stratgey which conforms to the interface.

+### Writing a New Strategy
+TBD

 ## Revision History
-#### Rev 1 - 12/27/2015 - Initial release.
+#### Rev 1 - 12/27/2015
+Initial release.
 First implemented strategy: classic **simple moving average** (SMA) cross-over strategy: only long positions permitted, long positions must be closed before opening new position, default price = closing
-#### Rev 2 - mm/dd/2016 - TDB
+#### Rev 2 - mm/dd/2016
+TDB

 ## Roadmap & Proposed Future Work
 #### TBD